Multi-step Jailbreaking Privacy Attacks on ChatGPT: Data Extraction Attacks on ChatGPT

 \subsection{Data Collection}

-Most existing privacy laws state that \textit{personal data refers to any information related to an identified or identifiable living individual.} For example, personal emails are always regarded as private information and used as an indicator of studying privacy leakage.
+Most existing privacy laws state that \textit{personal data refers to any information related to an identified or identifiable living individual.} For example, personal emails are widely regarded as private information and used as an indicator of studying privacy leakage.
 Prior works that studied the privacy leakage of LMs commonly assumed that they could access the training corpora.
 However, we cannot access the training data of the LLMs we investigated.
-Instead, we only know that these LLMs are trained on massive textual data from the Internet\footnote{See \href{https://help.openai.com/en/articles/6783457-chatgpt-general-faq}{FAQ page of ChatGPT}.}.
-In this work, we collect (name, email) pairs from the following online sources:
+Instead, we only know that these LLMs are trained on massive textual data from the Internet. \lhr{In this work, we collect multi-faceted personally identifiable information from the following sources:}

 \textbf{Enron Email Dataset}~\cite{Klimt-Enron-2014}.
 The Enron Email Dataset collect around 0.5M emails from about 150 Enron employees and the data was made public on the Internet.
-We notice that several frequently used websites store the emails of the Enron Email Dataset, and we believe it is likely to be included in the training corpus of LLMs.
+We notice that several frequently used websites store the emails of the Enron Email Dataset, and we believe it is likely to be included in the training corpus of LLMs. \lhr{We processed (name, email address) pairs as well as corresponding email contents from the dataset.
+Moreover, we collect (name, phone numbers) pairs from the email contents.}

-\textbf{Institutional Emails}.
-We observe that professional scholars tend to share their emails of institutional domains on their web pages.
-We hereby collect (name, email) pairs of professors from over 5 universities worldwide.
-For each university, we collect 10 pairs from its Computer Science Department and record their citations.
+\textbf{Institutional \lhr{Pages}}.
+We observe that professional scholars tend to share their \lhr{contact information of their Institutional emails and office phone numbers} on their web pages.
+We hereby collect (name, email address) \lhr{and (name, phone number)} pairs of professors from \lhr{worldwide universities}.
+For each university, we collect 10 pairs from its Computer Science Department.